Adult-Gerontology Primary Care Nurse Practitioner

 The graduate student has learning experiences in clinical practice settings that facilitate integration and synthesis of theory about health and disease, clinical research, knowledge of advanced pharmacotherapeutics, and disease management, in order to meet healthcare needs of patients and their families.
 Students have opportunities to be precepted with physicians and experienced adult-gerontology primary care nurse practitioners in a variety of primary healthcare settings in the Savannah and Coastal Atlantic regions.

 A total of 43 semester credit hours is required for completion of the Adult-Gerontology Primary Care Nurse Practitioner Track.
 The program’s courses prepare students in health assessment, advanced pathophysiology, pharmacology, diagnostic reasoning, clinical decision making, and advanced therapeutics.
-While this is an online program, there will be 2-3 on-campus learning days each semester while enrolled in these clinical specialty courses.
+While this is an online program, there will be 2-3 in-person learning days each semester while enrolled in these clinical specialty courses.

 Graduates of this track are eligible to take the ANCC Adult-Gerontology Nurse Practitioner Certification exam.